Broadband and phone deals - a good call

-When you start comparing, you should have an idea of what you want from your broadband and phone package.
+When you start comparing, it's best to have an idea of what you want from your broadband and phone package.
 Rather than picking just by price, compare the packages that have everything you want, then find the best for your budget.

-Let’s start with broadband - here’re the main things to consider when comparing packages:
+Let’s start with broadband.
+Here are the main things to consider when comparing packages:

 - Speed - Want to stream a lot of TV and music, download big files or play online games?
 If so, look for superfast fibre deals.
-If not, a cheaper standard broadband package will be sufficient for your needs.
+If not, a cheaper standard broadband package will suit you just fine.

 - Usage - Certain online activities, like streaming TV and downloading big files, use a lot of data.
 If you, or others in your house, want to do stuff like that all the time, you need an unlimited package.